FELLOWSHIP IN BIOSTATISTICS

 EORTC promotes multidisciplinary cancer research in Europe.
-EORTC research is conducted in over 300 university hospitals in 32 countries.
-Its network of investigators comprises more than 2500 scientists and clinicians collaborating in 20 multidisciplinary groups.
+EORTC research is conducted in over 928 institutions in 36 countries.
+Its network of investigators comprises more than 5,300 scientists and clinicians collaborating in 18 active groups and tasks forces.

-The EORTC offers a one-year research fellowship (renewable to a maximum of 3 years) to learn the methodology of cancer clinical studies and being immersed in the activities of an international academic research organization.
+The EORTC offers a one-year research fellowship (renewable to a maximum of 3 years) to learn the methodology of cancer clinical studies and gain first experience working in this field in an international academic research organization.

-- Learn the design and gain professional experience in the conduct of clinical studies in oncology through participation in the day-to-day activities of the statistics department and interactions with the other EORTC Departments
+- Learn the design and gain professional experience in the conduct of clinical studies in oncology through participation in the day-to-day activities of the statistics department and interactions with the other EORTC Headquarters Departments and with medical specialists in the field

 - Contribute to the analysis and publication of the results of international EORTC cancer clinical studies and to ancillary research projects